aayushpandey01/Credit-Risk-Agent/README.md

 Banks continuously monitor borrower risk to prevent defaults and manage portfolio exposure.

-This system replicates a real credit risk monitoring workflow by:
+This system replicates a real credit risk monitoring workflow by:-

 Predicting Probability of Default (PD)